- Sustainable Fisheries

 For questions about United States participation please contact us

-Belize, Democratic Peoples Republic of Korea, Ecuador, El Salvador, Indonesia, Mexico, Senegal, St. Kitts and Nevis, Panama, Thailand, Vietnam.
+Ecuador, El Salvador, Liberia, Mexico, Panama, Senegal, Thailand, Vietnam.

 The Commission's primary sub-bodies are the Scientific Committee, Technical and Compliance Committee, and Northern Committee.
 In addition to these permanent bodies the Commission also employs ad hoc working groups as required.
 Click here for an organizational chart.

-- 8th Regular Session of the Technical and Compliance Committee: 27 September, 2012 - Federated States of Micronesia
+- 11th Regular Session of the Technical and Compliance Committee: September, 2015 -Federated States of Micronesia

-- 9th Regular Session of the Commission: 3 December, 2012 – Philippines
+- 12th Regular Session of the Commission: December, 2015 - Indonesia

 Decisions of the Commission